kottmanj/talks_and_material/tub2022/README.md

-# One- and Many-Body Aspects of Quantum Chemistry
+# Variational Algorithms for Quantum Chemistry with Tequila
 Recording of a talk I gave at the Chemistry-Departments seminar at TU Braunschweig, July 2022:

 [slides](tub.pdf)